Menehune (Alekoko) Fishpond

 In ancient Hawaii, fishponds like this one were built to catch fish.
 The Alekoko Fishpond illustrates this type of ancient Hawaiian aquaculture very well.
 It is located just a short drive from downtown Lihu'e.
 Today, the fishpond is no longer in use.
 It is situated on private land, but there is a lookout point on Hulemalu Road.

-• Can be seen from a lookout point
+• Scenic viewpoint: Can be viewed from a public lookout on Hulemalu Road

 Show Form